Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Introduction

-\item To further improve the achievable rate, a high-rate method of maximizing SNR is formalized.
-Due to its difficulty in building model and computing solution, its simple approximate form is given by omitting the cross-term, named maximizing the simplified SNR (Max-SSNR), which will significantly simplify the solving process.
-This Max-SSNR may be directly solved by the two distinct ways: iterative Rayleigh-Ritz (RR) ratio or the fractional programming (FP), which are short for Max-SSNR-RR and Max-SSNR-FP, respectively.
+\begin{enumerate} \item To improve the achievable rate of methods in \cite{Dailinglong2021active}\cite{Liujing2022}, maximizing simplified SNR (Max-SSNR) is formalized.
+Through omitting the cross-term, which will significantly simplify the solving process.
+Max-SSNR may be directly solved by the distinct way: Rayleigh-Ritz (RR) ratio, which are short for Max-SSNR-RR.
 Here, an iterative process is introduced between the norm of beamforming vector and its normalized vector.
-Simulation results indicate that the rate performance of the proposed two methods is much higher than those of Max-SSNR and passive IRS.
-They are in increasing order of rate performance: GMRR, Max-SSNR-RR and Max-SSNR-FP.
-It is particularly noted that the Max-SSNR-FP achieves about 4-bit and 7-bit rate gains over Max-RSNR and passive IRS, respectively. \end{enumerate}
+In additon, motivated by the concepts of maximum ratio combining and Max-RSNR, an iterative generalized maximum ratio reflection (GMRR) is proposed.
+Simulation results show that the two methods strike a good balance between rate performance and complexity. \item To further improve the achievable rate, under the power constraint of active IRS, the objective function is to maximize the SNR.
+Two-level iteration by fractional programming (FP), which is called Max-SNR-FP.
+Simulation results show that the Max-SNR-FP method achieves about 1-3 bits higher than methods in \cite{Liujing2022} in terms of achievable rate, and is slightly better than alternative optimization (AO) in \cite{Dailinglong2021active} and SCA in \cite{long2021active} in terms of rate performance. \end{enumerate}

 The remainder is organized as follows.
-Section II presents the system model and two methods are proposed in Section III.
+Section II presents the system model and three methods are proposed in Section III.
 In Section IV, numerical simulations are presented, and Section V draws conclusions.